kmiecikmarcin/API-test-case-template/README.md

 # Test case template for an API endpoint

 ## Test step:
-Write what we want to check and put the short description what basically about the endpoint.
+Write what we want to check and put the short description about the endpoint.

 ## Test data:
 URL to API documentation: [url]

+Environment: [env]

 Prepare a [Method] request: [protocol]://[environment]-[main-endpoint]/[the-rest-of-endpoint-url]